Jeff Wayne's Musical Version of The War of the Worlds: Recording and finalising CBS deal

 The album was recorded at Advision from 18 May 1976 to 30 June 1977.
 Wayne is credited as the album's sole producer, with Geoff Young as recording engineer with Laurence Diana assisting.
 The album was one of the first recorded on 48-track, which was achieved by Maglink, a prototype system that allowed the synchronisation of two 24-track Studer A80 machines with a SMPTE timecode reserved on two of the available 48 tracks.
 Wayne recalled that Maglink malfunctioned often and the lack of expertise to fix problems resulted in delays in recording.
 When recording finished, 77 reels of multitrack tapes had been used.
+Mixing was done in sections, as little as 30 seconds or two minutes at a time.
 Soon after mixing was complete, the tape operator accidentally slashed through the tape containing side four as he thought it was a reel of unwanted outtakes.
 Wayne was subsequently offered free studio time to produce another mix.
 Wayne's initial version of the work was a little over two hours, which had to be refined in order to fit four sides of a vinyl record.
 The final version runs at 95 minutes.
 The album's packaging includes a 16-page colour booklet with artwork and a synopsis of the tracks.